 To create a sequence of emails or “Workflows” as we call it in MailerLite, click Create a new workflow.
 Add a name and select a group of subscribers.
 You can select or exclude different groups from this workflow by using the links above the group selection.
 Then select a trigger for this workflow.
 You can choose a trigger when a subscriber joins a group, joins or exits a segment, or matches a date.
 When you are done editing, click Save and start building your workflow.

 Clicking the plus icon allows you to add 4 different types of steps.

-Clicking the plus icon will allow you to add four different types of steps.
-The first step allows you to create an email, add a subject and enter sender details.
-You can also use Google UTM support tags if your site supports that, as well as choose a language.
+With the first step you can create an email, add a subject line and enter the sender details.
+Use Google UTM support tags if your site supports that and choose your preferred language.

-If all of the steps are completed, we now can turn on the workflow.
+If all of the steps are completed, the workflow can be activated.
 While the workflow is on, you can click on any step to edit it or view the report of a specific email.
-But to add or delete steps, you have to turn the workflow off.
-When deleting a condition for example, you can delete both branches, delete only the yes branch or only the no branch.

 However, to add or delete steps, you have to turn the workflow off first.
 When deleting a condition, for example, you have the option to delete both branches, delete only the Yes branch or only the No branch.

 To view all of your workflows, click on Back to automation.
 From this view you can: